 — Vegan Cooking (@vegancook101) September 10, 2017

-This vegan buddha bowl will take all your hunger pangs away.
-To make your quinoa fluffy, let the quinoa stay in the pot even after simmering for 15 minutes.
+This vegan version of the Buddha bowl will take all your hunger pangs away.
+To make your quinoa fluffy, let the quinoa keep in the pot even after simmering for 15 minutes.
 An extra 10 minutes will make a difference.

 2. Peanut Tofu Buddha Bowl